nxt3d/ensips/ensips/ensip-TBD-2.md

 protoCodes and their meanings are specified in the [multiformats/multicodec](https://github.com/multiformats/multicodec) repository.

-This ENSIP intruduces two new types of new multicodecs, uri and eth-calldata (which will be used for the Data URL).
+This ENSIP intruduces two new types of new multicodecs, uri and eth-calldata (which will be used for the referencing the location of the Data URL using Hooks).

 Until final protoCodes are approved the "Private Use Area" temporary codes should be used.